korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 It runs without any issues, and my `students.json` file is successfully renamed, to `students-activity.json`.
 There's a couple of problems with this code though.
-IntelliJ is showing me one issue, by highlighting a warning, that I'm not using the output from the _renameTo_ method.
+IntelliJ is showing me one issue, by highlighting a warning that I'm not using the output from the _renameTo_ method.
-There are a lot of things that could go wrong, while trying to perform the rename operation.
+There are a lot of things that could go wrong while trying to perform the rename operation.
-Ignoring the result, is a bad idea, because it's possible the rename operation actually failed.
+Ignoring the result is a bad idea, because it's possible the rename operation actually failed.
 This could be due to user permissions, or a variety of other reasons like network connectivity, and so on.
 Remember, one of the problems with the `java.io` classes, is they don't throw an _IOException_.
-Instead, they simply return a boolean, and you don't have a good window into what went wrong, if you do get a false back from this method.
+Instead, they simply return a boolean, and you don't have a good window into what went wrong if you do get a false back from this method.
 I'm going to leave this code as it is though, because instead I want to use **Path**, and the **Files** class.